 9th wage board: SC to hear NOAB president's arguments on Aug 4

-The Appellate Division of the Supreme Court today fixed August 4 for hearing the arguments from the Newspapers Owners Association of Bangladesh (NOAB) President AK Azad about awarding the ninth wage board including payment of income tax.
+The Appellate Division of the Supreme Court today fixed August 4 for hearing the arguments from the Newspapers Owners Association of Bangladesh (NOAB) President AK Azad about the payment of income tax and gratuity under the ninth wage board award.

 The apex court asked the NOAB president to place arguments of his own or through his lawyer on August 4.